gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 The task is solved for `ContosoApp` (and every other .NET Framework app as well).
 The default .NET Framework assembly loader can be instructed to load dependent assemblies from inner directories of an app by specifying a set of private probing paths.

-### .NET Core / .NET
+### .NET Core / .NET 5.0+

-There is another story for .NET Core and .NET target frameworks.
+There is another story for .NET Core and .NET 5.0+ target frameworks.
 They do not easily support additional probing paths.
-For those target frameworks, using `AssemblyAutoLoader` becomes worthy even for inner directories:
+For those target frameworks, using `AssemblyAutoLoader` becomes worthy even for inner directories of an app:

 ``` C#
 using Gapotchenko.FX.Reflection;